• Nothing Found

 Thyssen-Bornemisza Museum

 This family collection is Europe’s largest private art collection displayed in the remodelled home of an aristocratic family, the Villahermosa Palace.
 The size of this museum makes it perfect for a morning perusal before lunch.
 With special rotating exhibits, there is always something to see here, even if you’ve been before.
-Over a thousand works live here, dating from the 13th century to the 20th; major periods of art Renaissance, Mannerism, Baroque and more.
+Over a thousand works live here, dating from the 13th century to the 20th; major periods of art, Renaissance, Mannerism, Baroque, and more.
 Welcome’s ticket deal for the museum offers a special exhibition entry to see some of Monet/Boudin not in the normal collection.

 Thyssen-Bornemisza Museum